 Disneyland always keeps us on our toes with character experiences.
 The reopening did not disappoint!
 We saw new and creative ways to meet and see characters while keeping everyone safe.
 Here's what we experienced:

-- There are new character cavalcades making their way down the parade route six times a day!
+- There are new character cavalcades making their way down the parade route and the Christmas Fantasy Parade returns during Holiday Time.

 - Mickey and friends are at the Main Street, U.S.A.
 Railroad Station.
-But also check the area to the left of The Mad Hatter.
-You might catch some characters there.
+We recently caught up with Cruella to the right of the station.

 - You can wave at characters outside of their own and each other's homes in Mickey's Toontown (the homes are temporarily closed to guests) and the gazebo.
 You may get some surprise character experiences besides the usual residents of Toontown!